The Discreet Charm of the Bourgeoisie May 25, 2018

 1 Hr., 41 Mins.

-t was the actor Franco Nero who best expressed why the Spanish filmmaker Luis Buñuel continues to leave an impression.
+It was actor Franco Nero who best expressed why the Spanish filmmaker Luis Buñuel continues to leave an impression.
 “Buñuel always told me that the best thing was not to show things to the audience, but instead to trigger their imagination,” he told Film Comment in the fall of 1983.

 In the interview, Nero recalled a pivotal scene in Tristana, a 1970 film in which he co-starred.
 In it, the eponymous heroine, played by Catherine Deneuve, stands, nude, next to an open window.
 She looks directly at a boy gawking at her naked body below in the square.
-Rather than regard her physique, though,
+Rather than regard her physique, though, the camera

-the camera curiously zeroes in on her face.
+curiously zeroes in on her face.
 Undoubtedly, the scene is provocative.
 But it becomes something else entirely because Buñuel doesn’t give us exactly what we think we're going to see.

 Most of Buñuel’s best films have worked with this same sort of playful obliqueness.
 Ever-mischievious, he refused to cater to orthodoxies.
 In addition to flaunting visual and conceptual indirectness, much of his filmography was openly disdainful of the greed and unsaid hedonism of the bourgeoisie and other social subsects.
 His satirical jabs were usually overdressed — abstract and lovingly absurdist, daring us to look for more.
 Daring us to, as pointed out by Nero, be imaginative in our interpretations.